2014 FIFA World Cup final

 Gonzalo Higuaín missed a chance to score for Argentina in the first half when he was one-on-one with Germany goalkeeper Manuel Neuer, and Benedikt Höwedes failed to give Germany the lead shortly before half-time when his shot struck the goalpost.
 Lionel Messi had an opportunity to score when he was one-on-one with Neuer shortly after half time, but his low shot went wide of the goal.
 On 71 minutes, Thomas Müller was through on goal following a build-up involving André Schürrle and Mesut Özil, but he failed to control the ball and lost it to Argentina's goalkeeper, Sergio Romero.
 With the match goalless after 90 minutes, it went to extra time, in the second period of which Germany broke the deadlock.
 Mario Götze, who had come on as a substitute shortly before the end of normal time, received Schürrle's cross from the left on his chest before volleying a left-footed shot into the net to secure a 1–0 victory for Germany.

 Germany's win was their fourth World Cup title and the first since German reunification, as well as the first World Cup win by a European team in the Americas.
 Götze was named the man of the match, and Messi was awarded the Golden Ball as FIFA's outstanding player of the tournament.
 Germany's manager, Joachim Löw, labelled his side's win as the culmination of a project that had begun ten years previously under his predecessor Jürgen Klinsmann, and praised his team's spirit.
 His Argentine counterpart, Alejandro Sabella, thought his team had been unlucky to lose, and called his players "warriors".
 Germany failed to defend their trophy at the subsequent 2018 World Cup in Russia, becoming the third successive World Cup holders to be eliminated in the group phase after defeats against Mexico and South Korea.
+As of 2026, this was the last World Cup knockout stage match won by Germany after successive group stage eliminations in the 2018 and 2022 World Cups and their loss on penalties against Paraguay in the 2026 World Cup Round of 32.